oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow/transition-forms.md

 Now lets pretend that we need more complex form to be filled by a user who performing a transition.
 So we need to specify fields for the data that we need.
 But before that, lets prepare some of data to be show for a user.

+**The `form_init`:**

 Focus on the `form_init` node that is under `form_options`.
 It is an [oro action](../../../../../../Component/Action/Resources/doc/actions.md) that will be performed before form render.
+Here you can prepare your data before form render.
+At sample configuration we are creating new `\DateTime` object that is pre configured to tomorrow time.
+So that on our

 Custom Form Type Example:
 ------------------------